 Other income and expenses include such items as realized foreign exchange gains and losses, gains on sale of property and equipment, and amortization of actuarial gains and losses related to the Company's pension and post-retirement benefit plans.
-The comparative period includes \$0.4 million in legal, professional and other types of fees related to the aforementioned sale transaction, which closed subsequent to the quarter ending September 30, 2011.
+Other income and expenses remained consistent on both a three- and six-month year over year comparison basis.